its-manny/HeadFirstDesignPatterns/README.md

 ## Patterns
 ### Strategy
 > The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently of clients that use it.
+### Observer
+> Defines a one-to-many dependency between objects so that when one object changes state, all its dependants are notified and updated automatically.